Parent Teacher Drop In

 We support a wide a range of activities outside of the daily curriculum as space and time permits.
 Music teachers from Haringey provide private instrumental lessons and we have a fantastic choir.
 Pupils are also offered opportunities to participate in drama, French, Mandarin, ukulele, gymnastics, football, netball, art, fencing and chess club.

 Our children take part in a wide variety of school trips, usually once or twice termly to support their learning.
-Recent trips have included the British Museum, Kew Gardens, Science Museum, Hackney Empire, Natural History Museum, the Arts Depot and the Butterfly House in Golders Hill Park.
+Recent trips have included the British Museum, Kew Gardens, Science Museum, Hackney Empire, Natural History Museum, The Tate gallery, the Houses of Parliament, the Royal Albert Hall, the Arts Depot and the Butterfly House in Golders Hill Park.

 We also have outside agencies come into the school to run workshops for children in drama, art, music and science and we undertake local fieldwork in Highgate Woods and Muswell Hill.